marcolarosa/marcolarosa.github.io/src/index.md

         Describo creates a linked data index containing all of your efforts.
       </p>
-      <p>Describo is built on AWS and provides tools for data description, transcription and entity recognition / markup,
+      <p>Describo is built on AWS and provides tools for data description,
+        transcription, entity recognition / markup
-        wdiscovery using
+        and discovery using
         <Link link="https://www.anthropic.com/" target="_blank">GenerativeAI from Anthropic.</Link></p>
       <p>I am the project lead and core developer.</p>
       <p>